What do facility managers need to know about switching commercial security providers in 2026?

 A clean security provider transition takes 30 to 60 days from contract signature to full handover.
 The bulk of that window is licensing transfers, guard induction, alarm monitoring re-routing, access-control credential migration, and post-orders documentation.

-The single biggest risk in transition is roster continuity.
+I always tell operators: the single biggest risk in transition is roster continuity.
 Facility managers do not want a different guard every night for the first two weeks.
-Operators who can demonstrate they already roster guards in the immediate area — because they hold contracts at neighbouring buildings — neutralise this risk before it gets raised.
+The operators I work with who already roster guards in the immediate area, because they hold contracts at neighbouring buildings, neutralise this risk before it even gets raised.
+That is the neighbour advantage in action.

 Insurance, ASIAL or local equivalent licensing, indemnity caps, and KPI frameworks (response times, patrol verification, incident reporting cadence) all need to be matched or exceeded versus the outgoing provider.
 Bring this to the first meeting, not the third.